Dviros/EDR_SinkHole/CarbonBlack.md

-Blocking
+Blocking the following will not allow any telemetry and remote control from the Carbon Black dashboard:

 sensors.genuine-mask.my.cbcloud.de

-Will not allow any telemetry and remote control from the Carbon Black dashboard.